Notify QLeave of new work

 The cost of work determines the levy payable for each project, so it’s important you include all goods, materials, supplies and services whether sourced from within Queensland, interstate or overseas, to be used for work in Queensland.

-As the work must be notified prior to a development permit being issued (or before the work starts), the notification must include an estimate of the cost of work.
-At the conclusion of the project we will request a finalised cost of work.
+As the work must be notified prior to a building application or development permit being issued (or before the work starts), the notification must include an estimate of the cost of work.
+At the conclusion of the project you’re required to notify us of the final cost of work within 30 days by completing a finalisation form.
+If we haven’t received your final costs within 30 days, we’ll send you a reminder.
 Significant variances between the notified and finalised cost of work will result in an adjustment invoice, or refund provided by us.

 Remember your indirect costs